OTButler/kickstarter-analysis/Readme_Challenge.md

 ## Overview of Project

 ## Purpose
-Analysis of the Theater Funding Goals based on Launch dates for the show Fever
+Analysis of the Theater Funding Goals based on Launch dates for the show Fever to provide useful information to Louise when planning shows.

-## Analysis And Challenges
+## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
 There was a 12 month period for the show to air.
 The Launch of the show in January indicated that there was consistency in the number of successful and failed shows across that period of time.